 No wonder autistic adults have a problem with ABA.
 Trying to stay in a place of curiosity, I reached out to local ABA professionals and even joined the local ABA association.
 They introduced me to Dr. Bailey and his ethics guidelines.
 Most of what I was seeing, was not ethical.
 I was also introduced to The Global Autism Project.
 This is another ethical program on a global scale.
 I am currently in their leadership program as well as SkillCorp.
 All for a later post and in the mean time, listen to my podcast interviews on Autism Knows No Borders.

 There is so much controversy with ABA.
 Much of which I have written about above.
 Many autistic adults have stated it should be banned.
 They believe it is abuse, causes trauma, and encourages masking.
 Neuroclastic is an online community having these difficult discussions.
 Here is a podcast episodes from the curators.

-- 105. Celebrating Two Years, with the Global Autism Community
+- 129. New Year Intentions and Open Application, with the Global Autism Community Moderators

 This is why I have decided to come together with the local ABA association to put on a CEU event.
 2 CEUs and a beer is back.
 We will be discussing what occupational therapy is, what ABA should look like, and using case studies to come together for the best outcomes for the children in our community in an ethical and humane way.
 Let me buy you a beer (or cider or non alcoholic beverage).